Castor Oil Enema- What Is it And What Are Its Benefits?

 Castor Oil As Laxative

-Castor Oil’s role as a laxative has attracted a lot of attention.
+Castor oil’s role as a laxative has attracted a lot of attention.
 It is used to treat constipation and also to cleanse our bowels.
-It works by increasing the movement of the intestines, forcing stool to squeeze out easily.
-Scientists wanted to find out about how castor oil works and why it is such an effective laxative.
-After a lot of research, they found that Ricinoleic acid, a fatty acid that makes up about 90% of castor oil, binds to the muscle cells on the walls of the intestines and causes contractions.
+It works by increasing the movement of the bowels, forcing the stool to squeeze out easily (1).
+Scientists wanted to find out how castor oil works for detoxification,and why it is such an effective laxative.
+The research has identified that the active element is ricinoleic acid, a fatty acid that makes up about 90% of castor oil, binds to the muscle cells on the walls of the intestines and causes contractions (2).
 The scientific team also published its results in the Proceedings of the National Academy of Sciences.